alainstalder/jexler/guide.md

 for some strange reason (which escapes me), Quartz mandates that one of day-of month (position 4) or day-of-week (position 6) must be `?` (but not both).

-Don't worry, Jexler handles this for you, normal short cron strings like "* * * * *" are expanded to a valid quartz cron string like `0 * * * * ?`
+Don't worry, Jexler handles this for you, regular short cron strings like "* * * * *" are expanded to a valid quartz cron string like `0 * * * * ?`
 and also for long cron strings like `0 * * * * 1-5` a `?` is automatically
 replaced where needed, like to `0 * * ? * 1-5`.